 Naloxone is also used to reverse an overdose.
 It usually comes in the form of a nasal spray or injectable as well.
 Brand names include Narcan and Evzio.
 Naloxone is the medication that is being advocated for all first responders to carry with them to help save lives from overdose.

 Naltrexone is another medication used to help reduce cravings, and is approved for the treatment of both opioid addiction and alcoholism.
 There is a popular brand name injectable form of naltrexone called Vivitrol, where people get monthly injections to help with cravings.
+There are also a long-acting implantable naltrexone options available.

 Alcohol Use Disorder Medications